 The 4 Pillars for Building a Strategic PR Strategy

-Data-Driven Storytelling is the Only Option
+1. Data-driven Storytelling is the Only Option

-When I say “only option,” I mean it’s the “only option” to ensure that your media relations strategy and campaigns can deliver against your business goals.
+When I say “only option,” I mean it’s the “only option” to ensure your media strategy and campaigns can deliver against your business goals.
 Otherwise, you will do what most PR people do, hoping for the best.

 For context, when I talk about data-driven storytelling, I am talking more about data and analytics used to inform a PR strategy versus measuring the results.
-Don’t get me wrong, PR measurement is essential, but it’s not necessarily a building block of a good PR strategy.
+Don’t get me wrong, PR measurement is essential, but it’s not necessarily a building block of a good PR campaign strategy.

 A smart and strategic PR strategy will start with a media coverage analysis.
 This analysis will help define which media outlets should be prioritized to gain exposure based on the volume of coverage about an industry, topic, or narrative on various media channels.
 You could also cross-reference reader engagement at the media outlet level to understand whether those stories resonate with the target audience.
 Finally, you can layer on the reach of each media publication to better understand potential impressions.

 For example, if you are researching which media publications are writing about cloud security, an analysis like this can uncover the actual “cloud security” topics that are being written about the most (e.g., scale cloud, cloud migration, AI, firewall).
-This media intelligence can help shape a PR strategy, brand messaging, and even pitch emails.
+This media intelligence can help shape a PR campaign strategy, brand messaging, and even pitch emails.

-The Lost Art of Brand Storytelling
+2. The Lost Art of Brand Storytelling

 However, a savvy PR pro should frame a product launch story within a larger industry narrative in which the media will be interested.
-So, again, data analysis is essential; because you can uncover those hidden narratives that are already relevant to what the media is writing about and frame your pitches accordingly.
+So, again, data analysis is essential because you can uncover those hidden narratives that are already relevant to what the media is writing about and frame your pitches accordingly.